pygrum/splinter/README.md

 It's also possible to write the extraction results to a json file, where srings are categorised by their type.

 Installation is easy: run `make` to build the `splinter` binary.
+You can find the Windows builds on the [releases page](https://github.com/pygrum/splinter/releases).